mighty-technophobia970/Obsidian-Dashboard/README.md

 Built on top of Claude Code as a custom Obsidian community plugin.

 ---

-## How to use this guide

-The fastest way is to paste the entire guide into a Claude Code session with this message:

-> "Based on everything I'm going to tell you about my business and how I work, walk me through this guide step by step.
-Start with the three planning questions at the top.
-Wait for my answers before moving to any technical phase.
-Help me tune each decision to my specific setup as we go."

-Claude picks up the full context, asks you the right questions, and walks you through every phase.
-You don't need to understand all the technical details yourself.
-Claude handles the code.

----

 ## Join the team

 If you've made it this far and you're enjoying building with Claude, we're always looking for people to join PRGRMMD.